kvarak/dnd/docs/_Classes/druid.md

     **Dragon Breath**.
 As an ***action***, you may expend a spell slot of 1st level or higher to make a breath weapon attack.
 When you first gain this feature, select a Draconic Ancestry from the Dragonborn Traits (Player's Handbook, page 34).
 The save is equal to your spell save DC, and you deal damage equal to 1d6 plus an additional 1d6 per spell level sacrificed.
 The damage type and dimensions of the breath is determined by the ancestry chosen.

 - #### Skin
     **Displacer Beast Hide**.
 While you manifest this supernatural aspect, you have advantage on Dexterity saving throws and ability checks.
-In addition, when you take the Dodge Action on your turn, you can make one melee attack as a ***bonus action***.
+In addition, when you take the Dodge action on your turn, you can make one melee attack as a ***bonus action***.

 - #### Any
     **Troll Blood**.
 While you manifest this supernatural aspect, you have advantage on Constitution saving throws and ability checks.
 In addition, at the start of each of your turns, you regain hit points equal to 2 + your Constitution modifier if you have no more than half your hit points left.
 You don't gain this benefit if you have 0 hit points, or if you've taken fire or acid damage since the start of your last turn.